 Do different types of firms respond differently to volatility shocks?
-In Figure 9 and columns 4 and 5 of Table 2, I examine whether there is a difference in drilling behavior between small and large firms.
+In figure 9 and columns IV and V of table 2, I examine whether there is a difference in drilling behavior between small and large firms.
 I classify each firm as small or large based on the total number of wells (including non-infill wells) the firm drills during the 1993-2003 sample period, splitting the sample at the median number of wells per firm.
 Figure 9 plots the time series of drilling activity by each type of firm against futures prices and implied volatility.
 Though the time series are noisy, the drilling rates of small and large firms overlay each other fairly closely, suggesting that the two types respond similarly to price and volatility signals.
-When I estimate the model separately for each type, the estimates are statistically and economically indistinguishable: the estimated $\beta$ for small firms is 1.136 while that for large firms is 1.085 (columns 4 and 5 of Table 2).
+When I estimate the model separately for each type, the estimates are statistically and economically indistinguishable: the estimated β for small firms is 1.136 while that for large firms is 1.085 (columns IV and V of table 2).
 Thus, it is not the case that small firms in this industry are "unsophisticated" and cannot respond properly to market signals.
-Instead, small firms respond to volatility shocks as optimally as do large firms,
+Instead, small firms respond to volatility shocks as optimally as do large firms, perhaps reflecting the possibility that it is difficult for a firm to survive in this highly competitive environment if its decision-making is poor.

-&lt;sup>41 In the reference case sample (1,150 infill wells in sole-operated fields), the median well is drilled by a firm that drilled 49 wells in total over 1993-2003.
+41 In the reference case sample (1,150 infill wells in sole-operated fields), the median well is drilled by a firm that drilled 49 wells in total over 1993-2003.

-&lt;sup>42 Under a hypothesis that firms believe volatility is mean reverting, the point estimates (standard errors) for $\beta$ in columns 4 and 5 are 1.212 (0.187) and 1.181 (0.201), respectively.
-The log likelihoods are -4,350.7 and -4,310.0.
+42 Under a hypothesis that firms believe volatility is mean reverting, the point estimates (standard errors) for β in columns IV and V are 1.212 (0.187) and 1.181 (0.201), respectively.
+The log likelihoods are -4350.7 and -4310.0.